kevinmerckx/EasyChart/README.md

-SimpleChart
+EasyChart
 ===========

-Simple chart library for d3.js
+Easy to use chart library for d3.js